Param-Harrison/kidzode/public/courses/pixel-heroes/rps_computer.md

 # Computer Makes a Choice

-Make the computer choose rock, paper, or scissors randomly!
+Let's make the computer choose rock, paper, or scissors randomly!
+Press Run, then run it many times - the computer will choose differently each time!

-## What to Do
-1. Press Run
-2. Run many times to see different choices!

 ```python
 import random